Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 CapRover is good for you if:

-- You want a simpler, lighter alternative to Coolify
+- You want something lighter than Coolify

-- Your apps are single-container (no complex stacks)
+- Your apps are genuinely single-container

-- You don’t mind a less polished UI
+- You don’t mind the UI trade-off

 Dokku: The Heroku Clone